Book traversal links for Chapter 2. Identification of populations for TB preventive treatment

 – Opportunities to mobilize additional resources

-4. At a minimum, all countries should aim to achieve universal coverage of TPT among PLHIV and household contacts of TB patients under five years of age.
+4. At a minimum, all countries should aim to achieve universal coverage of TPT among People with HIV and household contacts of TB patients under five years of age.

 5. Identify other target populations.
 This may be guided by small scale demonstration or phased implementation of PMTPT among the various target populations to identify operational issues.
 Experience from demonstration projects may inform identification of populations and strategies to reach them with TPT services.
 Extensive research to review efficacy of TPT regimen is not required, given that the WHO guideline process involves in-depth review of latest clinical trial evidence.
 Moreover, such country-specific or population-specific studies risk delaying the scale-up of TPT services thereby denying benefits of TPT to vulnerable populations.